Skip to main content

 info

-The add_label method used here has two mandatory parameters.
+The add_label method used here has two mandatory parameters: A typename and a value.

 Example 2: Labeling a whole sentence